-The Workbench Scripting Shell features the Files, Globals, Classes and Modules tabs, in addition to the main Shell tab.
+The Workbench Scripting Shell features the Files, Globals, Classes, Modules, and Notifications tabs, in addition to the main Shell tab.

 The Files Tab

 Lists folders and files for user-defined (custom) script files.
 The categories are User Scripts, User Modules, and User Libraries.

 The Globals Tab

 At the top of the window is a list that is used to select the starting point, or root, of the GRT Globals tree displayed beneath it.
 By default, this starting point is the root of the tree, that is, '/'.
 You can expand or collapse the GRT Globals tree as desired.
 The GRT Globals tree is the structure in which MySQL Workbench stores document data.
 Clicking any item results in its name and value being displayed in the panel below the tree.

 The Classes Tab